craighurt/me-docker-ansible-packer-tf-vsts/README.md

 Spin up an Azure Container Instance that registers with your Azure DevOps account via an agent that has the capability to utilise Ansible, Packer and Terraform.

+Creating the image via Packer (packer.json) creates a smaller image with fewer layers as opposed to using the Dockerfile.